joe-cheung-cae/joe-cheung-cae/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Computational Fluid Dynamic(CFD) development.
+- 😄 I’m interested in the industrial application of CFD, OOP and HPC.
 - 📫 How to reach me: zhangchao.simzc@outlook.com

 <!--